Runbook/runbook/docs/creating_reactions.md

 Before creating a new reaction, it is important to first define a **short-name** for the reaction.
 This short-name will be used to identify the Reaction throughout the various components of Runbook.
 The short-name will be used as a module name for the `actions` component and in the URL for the `web` component.
 Since this name is used within the URL for the Runbook web interface it is important to select a "web-safe" name.

-Currently reactions follow a convention of all lowercase with words separated by a `-` (e.g. `execute-shell-command`, `cloudflare-dns-failover`).
+Currently reactions follow a convention of all lowercase with words separated by an `-` (e.g. `execute-shell-command`, `cloudflare-dns-failover`).

 # Creating a new Reaction

 ## Step 1: Reaction web form

 The first step in creating a new reaction is to define a web form.
-This web form will be used by end users to create their reaction, as such the form should have fields for all of the information required to perform the reaction's action.
+This web form will be used by end users to create their reaction, as such the form should have fields for all the information required to perform the reaction's action.

 Runbook's web interface is written using the [Flask](http://flask.pocoo.org/) framework and all web forms within the web application are created with [wtforms](https://wtforms.readthedocs.org/en/latest/).
 Familiarity with these two components will help in the development of the web form but are not required.